duong/dotfiles/readme.md

 ./install.sh
 ```

-The install script will:
+The install script is **idempotent** (safe to run multiple times) and will:
-- Create symlinks for all configs (with backups of existing files)
+- Create symlinks for all configs (backs up existing files once)
 - Detect OS and install platform-specific configs (aerospace for macOS, qtile/rofi for Linux)
 - Create `~/.env.local` for machine-specific secrets